hanae-sori/PYNQ3.0_KV260/README.md

 >
 > HTTPError: HTTP Error 403: Forbidden

-I am having issues downloading the MNIST dataset due to server problems.
-Please use the new ipynb project that I have uploaded.
+There are some issues downloading the MNIST dataset due to server problems.
+Please use the ipynb project that have uploaded.

 * * *